 If the jury can’t agree, you could be looking at a hung jury.
 In which case, a mistrial will be declared.

-Both the prosecutor and your attorney will have an opportunity to make a sentencing recommendations to the judge, but, ultimately, your sentence is up to the judge (although they must sentence within certain guidelines).
-You will also have a chance to speak during sentencing if you so choose, as will family or friends if they want to appeal for a reduced sentence on your behalf.
+Both the prosecutor and your attorney will have an opportunity to make sentencing recommendations to the judge, but, ultimately, your sentence is up to the judge (although they must sentence within certain guidelines).
+You will also have a chance to speak during sentencing if you so choose, as will family or friends.

 Overall, the domestic violence trial and the sentencing process is time-consuming and expensive.
 It’s not something you want to try to navigate without an experienced attorney by your side.

 Impact of a First-Time Domestic Violence Charge

 The impact on your life from a first-time domestic violence charge will vary depending on the outcome.
 Regardless, this charge will affect your life.

 If you ultimately are convicted of a misdemeanor, this will create a criminal record.
 Fortunately, the state of Washington will expunge a domestic violence misdemeanor from your record after five years as long as you follow your probation instructions.
 However, during the time period that you have this charge on your record, it will appear on background checks.
 This means that if you are applying for a new job, an apartment, or anything else that requires a background check, they will see this misdemeanor.

 Some states may revoke professional licenses in the instance of a domestic violence charge. and , your employer cannot take disciplinary action regarding your charge.

 Lastly, this may impact your ability to travel.
 Some countries, such as Canada, have strict policies regarding who may enter their country.
 Those charged with domestic violence may be prohibited from entering another country or may need to complete rehabilitation for entry.